July 9, 2019

 Our suits have succeeded in each instance in obtaining injunctive relief against the impermissible enactment, and the class action recovers the illegally-obtained inspection fees for the property owners affected.

-For more information on our public interest litigation practice, call Brian Shrive at 513-943-6656.
+For more information on our public interest litigation practice, contact Christopher P. Finney at 513-943-6655.